DearBobby9/MetaData/README.md

    python main.py batch
    ```

-   Outputs land in `output/metadata.json` and `output/metadata_for_spreadsheet.csv` with the teacher’s column order, using `N/A` for figure/video.
+   Outputs land in `output/metadata.json` and `output/metadata_for_spreadsheet.csv` with the teacher’s column order.

 3. **Web UI**